Frequently Asked Questions

 - providing digital marketing services to assist a company to acquire equipment required for a new thermal coal mine project

 - Strategising messaging for a company that advocates for excessive meat consumption

 - copy editing community consultation material for a new oil well project

 - providing graphic design services for a frequent flyers campaign that encourages excessive air travel.

 On the flip side, here are four possibly unexpected examples that do align with the principles of Communicators Declare:

-- advertising for a sustainable mining conference, where attendees are expected to be genuinely focused on lessening the climate impacts of their work
+- advertising for a sustainable mining conference, where attendees will be genuinely focused on lessening the climate impacts of their work

 - providing media relations services for a vehicle manufacturer who has set a credible target to become carbon neutral